Southampton-RSG-Training/industry-skills-agile-training/episodes/13-stakeholder-management.md

 - E-commerce site: as a shopper, I want to add items to my cart so that I can purchase multiple products at once
 - Mobile application: as a user, I want to receive push notifications for important updates so that I stay informed when I'm not using the app

+As mentioned, note that they are short and to the point, and each encapsulate a single aspect.

 FIXME: mention acceptance criteria for functional and non-functional requirements